-Separability problem is known to be computationally hard \cite{Gurvits}.
+\textit{Conclusion.} The separability problem is known to be computationally hard \cite{Gurvits}.
 Nevertheless, analysis of the properties of witnesses $W_{\varrho}$ (and maps $\Lambda_{\varrho}$) should be at least in some cases relatively straightforward.
-One can then hope that our approach not only sheds new light on the conceptual aspect of the separability problem, but also may become a starting point for development of new, more efficient numerical separability tests.
+One can then hope that our approach not only sheds light on the conceptual aspect of the separability problem, but also may become a starting point for the development of more efficient numerical separability tests.
 Finally, allowing for $\beta \neq \gamma$ in formula (\ref{Amatrix}) may lead to nondecomposable witnesses and nondecomposable maps.
-This in turn may lead to some new questions about the nature of these witnesses, their possible relation to potential bound entanglement in $\varrho$ or their ability to reveal new geometrical properties of the boundary of the set of separable states.
+This in turn may lead to some questions about the nature of these witnesses, their possible relation to potential bound entanglement in $\varrho$, or their ability to reveal different geometrical properties of the boundary of the set of separable states.
 We leave these questions for further research.

-{\it Acknowledgements .-} We thank J. Eisert, M. Demianowicz, L. Ioannou, C. Mora and M. Piani for fruitful discussions.
-This work is supported by Polish Ministry of Science and Education under Grant No. 1 P03B 095 29 and EU project SCALA FP6-2004-IST no.015714.
+\textit{Acknowledgements.} We thank J. Eisert, M. Demianowicz, L. Ioannou, C. Mora and M. Piani for fruitful discussions.
+This work is supported by Polish Ministry of Science and Education under Grant No. 1 P03B 095 29 and EU project SCALA FP6-2004-IST No. 015714.